-After years of night school, he achieved his goal and became a lawyer.
-He continued working full time, as a lawyer, until he was eighty years old.
-The only reason my father stopped working was because he had a stroke that forced him into immediate retirement.
+After years of attending night school, he became a lawyer.
+He quit his construction job and worked full time, as a lawyer, until he was eighty years old.
+The only reason my father stopped working was due to a stroke that forced him into immediate retirement.

 Sophocles said, “Without labor, nothing prospers.”

-Unlike my father’s upbringing, I felt a sense of stability because we always had a roof over our heads.
+Unlike my father’s upbringing, I felt a sense of stability; we always had a roof over our heads.

-Dad also threw a yearly superbowl party and invited 75-100 people, and he would purchase food for about 200.
+Dad also threw an annual Superbowl party and invited 75-100 people, and he would always purchase food for about 200.

-My brother-in-law, Lyndon would say, “Mr. Beaman don’t get so much food.
+My brother-in-law, Lyndon, would say, “Mr. Beaman, don’t buy so much food.
 It’ll go to waste.”

-“Don’t worry, people will take stuff home with them,” Dad said.
+“Don’t worry, people will take food home with them,” Dad said.

 My father taught me great lessons about generosity.

-As a white supremacist he would invite his best friend, Dennis Groves, to the summer house in Long Island.
+As a white-trash, white supremacist, he would invite his best friend, Dennis Groves, to our summer house in Long Island.
 Then he would tell Dennis not to hang out on the front porch too long otherwise the sight of his “black essence” would bring down the value of the neighborhood.

 My mom bought my dad a sweatshirt that had the words “Super Goy” emblazoned across the front.
 For those of you that don’t know what a “goy” is, it’s a “non-Jew.”
-Apparently, playing the part of an anti-semite made all the Jewish girls want to marry him.
-First my mom, Mona, and then his second wife, Wendy.
+Apparently, playing the part of an anti-semite made the Jewish girls want to marry him.

-I’m sure her parents sensed he was a man of conviction, and they showed up.
-At the wedding, Richard promised Mona’s parents that he would love her for the rest of her life, and he would raise their children to know about the Jewish traditions.
-He kept his word.
-We celebrated Christmas and Easter, and Passover and Hanukah.
-Every year my German Catholic father placed a yarmulke on top of his head and read prayers from the Torah in his best Hebrew.
+We celebrated Christmas and Easter, and Passover, and Hanukah.
+And, every year my German Catholic father placed a yarmulke on top of his head and read prayers from the Torah in Hebrew.

-Toward the end of my grandmother’s life she said to me, “I need to tell you something about your father.”
+Toward the end of my grandmother’s life, she called me into the dining room and said to me, “I need to tell you something about your father.”

 She said, “I didn’t approve of your father when Mona brought him home.
 I didn’t think he was the right choice for her.
 But, your mother knew better.
 Your father was the best choice she could have ever made.
 He is a good man.”

-My father taught me how to take big leaps into life: don’t be afraid, just take that leap.
+My father taught me how to take big leaps into life: don’t be afraid, just jump in.

-One guy told me, “Go back into the house and send Beaman, out.”
+One guy said to me, “Go back into the house and send Beaman, out.”

-So, I went back into the house and into the kitchen, where my father was enjoying his dinner and a beer.
+So, I went back into the house and into the kitchen, where my father was enjoying his dinner and nightly bottle of beer.